VanAndelInstitute/ExpDesign2021/vignettes/project2_chunks/project2_tim.md

 you actually cared about) with batch (HTO, hash-tag oligo) labels, like in the 'S' column of the matrix above.
 (Think of it as a great big tibble, and think of the pieces of the big matrix as alternative assays.)
-Further, the protein tags would help quite a bit if you think there really are expressed differences within the usual cell subtypes (perhaps the ones you labeled with the hashtags).
+Further, the protein tags could help quite a bit if you think there really are expressed differences within the usual cell subtypes.

-_Question_: Now can you think of a way to devise positive and negative controls that doesn't depend upon consensus or what anyone else thinks?
+_Question_: Can you use this to devise positive and negative controls in a way that makes biological sense?

 Congratulations, now you're even a little beyond the state of the published art.
 Apologies if Scott or I gave you the impression that [most published research is